Sadar Bazaar, Delhi: Swadeshi Market

-Swadeshi Market in Sadar Bazaar is famous for artificial jewellery, toys, gifts item, and household plastics.
-Inside Sadar Bazaar, every lane is having its local association and having shops of different goods.

-As of 2015, Vijay Malhotra (Yogiraj) is the president of Swadeshi Market.
+Swadeshi Market, a dense commercial cluster within Delhi’s Sadar Bazaar, consists of hundreds of small wholesale shops selling toys, artificial jewellery, gift items, and plastic goods.
+It is one of the busiest sections of Sadar Bazaar, with lanes organized by commodity and trader associations managing daily affairs.

 Administration and politics

 Federation of Sadar Bazar Traders Association (Regd.) is the parental organisation of all the major trade associations of Sadar Bazaar.